The Employment Law Review: France

 Should this clause be invalidated by a judge, the employee concerned is free to work for any competing company.
 The employee is also entitled to damages for any losses suffered.

-The employer can include a provision allowing him or her to waive the non-compete clause within the framework of the termination of the employment contract within a certain period of time.
-The French Supreme Court requires that employers waive non-compete clauses within the period cited in the non-compete clause and at the latest on the date of the employee's effective departure, not on the date of termination of the employment contract.
-This means that if the employee is not required to complete his or her notice period, the employer must waive the non-compete clause before the last day of effective work.13 Otherwise, the employee is entitled to damages if he or she chooses to comply with this clause.
+The employer can include a provision allowing him or her to waive the non-compete clause within the framework of the termination of the employment contract within a certain period.
+The Court of Cassation requires that employers waive non-compete clauses within the period cited in the non-compete clause and no later than the date of the employee's effective departure, not on the date of termination of the employment contract.
+This means that if the employee is not required to complete a notice period, the employer must waive the non-compete clause before the last day of effective work.22 Otherwise, the employee is entitled to damages if he or she chooses to comply with this clause.
 The amount of damages is at the discretion of the judge.

 i Working time

-Under the French Labour Code, the legal working time in France is 35 hours per week (equivalent to 151.67 hours per month).14
+Under the French Labour Code, the legal working time in France is 35 hours per week (equivalent to 151.67 hours per month).23

 The 35-hour week includes effective working time, defined as the period during which the employee (1) must remain on company premises, (2) is under the supervision of his or her employer, and (3) may not go about his or her personal matters.
 Pursuant to French case law, breaks are not considered effective working time.